Mailinator

 The Mailinator API

 The Mailinator API provides programmatic access to the Mailinator system.
-This includes fetching and injecting messages into the Mailinator system and creating routing rules for specific message streams within the system.
+This includes fetching and injecting messages into the Mailinator system and creating routing rules for specific message domains within the system.
 Messages are typically (and historically) email messages.
 Hence the format of messages tend to look like emails but in reality any message can be fed, routed, and read or delivered through the system.
 In a broader scope messages generally arrive via email, SMS, or direct HTTP Post.

 Subscribers can read messages in both the Public and their own Private Mailinator email systems with the API.
 They may also route/inject messages but only to their Private Mailinator domains.